 Freight logistics in a changing world – defence

-19:00 VIP dinner & evening programme, Port of Antwerp-Bruges
+19:00 Transfer for networking evening dinner, Port of Antwerp-Bruges

 Thursday, 23 April